ziizium/aliceandbob/README.md

 Icons used on the homepage are from [iconfinder](https://www.iconfinder.com/) and social media icons are from [Font Awesome](https://fontawesome.com/).

 ## Other projects
-The secobd design of [my personal website](https://ziizium.github.io) is a modified version of this project.
+The second design of [my personal website](https://ziizium.github.io) is a modified version of this project.